-Today more than ever, higher education institutions are exploring digital tools for key campus processes, and for very good reason.
-If you’ve ever tried to reconcile data from two different spreadsheets, sort through stacks of student assignments, or schedule an appointment to sit in a carrel and evaluate a tenure review binder, you know the downsides of manual processes.
-Digital tools have important advantages for making processes more consistent, secure, efficient, and effective.
-As institutions support staff and students across a broader range of geographies with a broader set of needs, the case for digital solutions only grows.
-Here are the top 5 reasons to use digital tools to support key learning and improvement efforts.
+Now more than ever, higher education institutions are exploring digital tools for key campus processes, and for good reasons.
+If you’ve ever tried to reconcile data from two different spreadsheets, evaluate a tenure review binder, or sort through stacks of student assignments, you know the downsides of manual processes.

-These factors allow your institution to capture and retain data that’s essential to key processes, and report on that data over time.
+These factors allow your institution to capture and retain data essential to key processes and report on that data over time.

-When you login to a digital solution, you enter a shared workspace where multiple participants can contribute to a common process or project.
-All work is captured in a purpose-built system that can also guide participants through the process.
-The shared workspace shapes the work to support the desired outcome, whether that’s learning outcomes assessment or an accreditation self-study.
+When you log in to a digital solution, you enter a shared workspace where multiple participants can contribute to a common process or project.
+All work is captured in a purpose-built system that guides participants through the process.
+The shared workspace shapes the work to support the desired outcome, whether learning outcomes assessment or accreditation self-study.
 Consider a few examples:

 - A student and faculty member using an ePortfolio to share, reflect on, and evaluate a capstone project